Mastering Multidimensional Arrays in Java: A Beginner’s Guide

 You will notice the difference when initializing.

-How to initialize a 2D array in Java?
+How do you initialize a 2D array in Java?

 Here is an example of how to initialize a 2D array in Java.

-As mentioned, each component of array a is an array in itself, and the length of each row is different.
+As mentioned, each array component a is an array in itself, and the length of each row is different.

 Let’s write a program to prove it.